Solvability of the Korteweg-de Vries equation under meromorphic initial conditions by quadrature: Introduction

 \begin{thm} Suppose that $u(x)$ is a rational function, and let $m_1$ and $m_2$ be the degrees of its numerator and denominator.
 If $m_2-m_1=1$, then Eq.~\eqref{eqn:ZS0} is not solvable by quadrature for some $k\in\Rset^\ast$. \end{thm}

 Obviously, if $m_2-m_1>1$, then the rational function $u(x)$ satisfies \eqref{eqn:A1} and condition~{(A${}_1$).

 The outline of this paper is as follows.
 In Section~2 we collect preliminary results for proving Theorems~\ref{thm:main1} and \ref{thm:main2}.
 We give proofs of Theorems~\ref{thm:main1}, \ref{thm:main2} and \ref{thm:main3} in Sections~3, 4 and 5, respectively.
-The result of Kovacic \cite{K86}, which plays a crucial role in Section~5, is briefly reviewed in Appendix~A.
+Fundamental information on local differential Galois groups near irregular singularities, which is needed in Section~4, is provided in Appendix~A, and the result of Kovacic \cite{K86}, which plays a crucial role in Section~5, is briefly reviewed in Appendix~B.